Skip to chat

 • Floor 6 NE: Is tucked near the oversized and mini-scores.
 It has 6 tables and seating for 24 students.
 It does not have an instructor's station, LCD projector, or white board.

-Installation, modification or deletion of software is not allowed, except by Milner faculty and staff.
-Specialized software requests should be communicated two weeks prior to your session to the Head of Instruction and Student Engagement, Jennifer Sharkey, or the Milner Library Information Technology Services Department.
+Installation, modification or deletion of software is not allowed on any Milner computers, except by Milner faculty and staff.
+Specialized software requests should be communicated to Milner Library Information Technology Services Department.

 Print jobs go to the networked printing server and can be printed from any print station throughout library.